Skip to Content

 The scholarships were developed in 2009 by the Board of Trustees for the Westpac Taranaki Agricultural Research Station (now the Dairy Trust Taranaki, DTT), with DairyNZ co-funding these scholarships from 2017.

-The value of a scholarship is $20,000 as funds permit.
+The value of a scholarship is up to $20,000 as funds permit.

 The scholarships normally take the form of both a stipend and a contribution towards research costs, with the proportion used for stipend and research costs determined depending on the circumstances of the project involved.